How is a business divided?

 How is alimony determined?

-There is no bright line rule for determining the duration or amount of alimony; NJSA 2A:34-23 sets forth the numerous factors that are taken into consideration when the Court makes an alimony determination.
+There is no hard and fast rule for determining the duration or amount of alimony; NJSA 2A:34-23 sets forth the numerous factors that are taken into consideration when the Court makes an alimony determination.

 What if I become disabled or lose my job?

-Nothing is ever truly etched in stone.
-If you have suffered a permanent change in circumstance you may be able to reduce or eliminate your support obligation.
+If you have suffered a permanent change in circumstance, you may be able to reduce or eliminate your support obligation.